CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

             1) It involves busy waiting.
 (In the Peterson’s solution, the code statement- “while(flag[j] && turn == j);” is responsible for this.
 Busy waiting is not favored because it wastes CPU cycles that could be used to perform other tasks.)
             2) It is limited to 2 processes.
 But of coarse it can be generalized for more than 2 processes.
         - [How do you extend peterson's algorithm from 2 processes to n processes?](https://www.geeksforgeeks.org/n-process-peterson-algorithm/?ref=asr1)
-- A set of instructions S is atomic, if the either all the instructions in set S are executed (or) none of them are executed
+- A set of instructions S is atomic, if the either all the instructions in set S are executed (or) none of them are executed.
-    - When a set of instructions S is atomic, only one thread can execute it at a time, preventing other threads from interfering and potentially causing inconsistencies.
+    - atomic instruction itself is indivisible and will be executed completely by a process (or thread) without being interrupted or observed in an incomplete state by other processes (or threads).
+    - Other threads or processes cannot see the intermediate state of the atomic operation.
+They either see the state before or after the atomic operation, but never during the operation itself.
 - Mutual exclusion
     - Mutual Exclusion is a property of process synchronization that states that “no two processes can exist in the critical section at any given point of time“.
     - The requirement of mutual exclusion is that when process P1 is accessing a shared resource R1, another process should not be able to access resource R1 until process P1 has finished its operation with resource R1.